Find Grad Schools

 The states with the most job growth for Preventive Medicine Physician are Arizona, Alaska, and Utah.
 Watch out if you plan on working in Connecticut, Rhode Island, or Illinois.
 These states have the worst job growth for this type of profession.

-Average Preventive Medicine Physicians Salary
+Preventive Medicine Physician Average Salary

-The typical yearly salary for Preventive Medicine Physicians is somewhere between $60,280 and $208,000.
+The average yearly salary of a Preventive Medicine Physician ranges between $60,280 and $208,000.

 undefined